 Our next stop was Lucardo Escape Room.
-A full review will be coming soon, but let’s just say that I heard excellent things about their rooms and they didn’t disappoint!
+The full review is available here, but let’s just say that I heard excellent things about their rooms and they didn’t disappoint!
 Our games master, “Magic Mike” was full of energy, and we managed to crack the Gem Runner room in just under 50 minutes.

 It was our first time escaping with Matt and Becky, our first time doing an escape room in Manchester, and our first time doing one at Lucardo.
 Hopefully there’ll be repeats of all three!

 Luck Lust Liquor & Burn

 We said farewell to Becky and Matt, and headed to our final stop – dinner!
 I’d been to Luck Lust Liquor & Burn for a Christmas do previously, and couldn’t resist bringing Tim along to try their tasty tacos and tequila!
 Well, we went for burritos not tacos, and Tim had a beer, but I still got my cherry and hibiscus margarita!

 Tim chose the Sin City, a beef and chorizo masterpiece, while I went for the Big Easy which featured a quesadilla rather than an ordinary tortilla as the wrap.
 Okay, so they may not be the most photogenic food but they were damn tasty.

 Rather than splitting the guac to start, we followed the menu’s advice and left room for churros.
 This was an excellent decision.

 Finally, we headed out into the rain again.
 We had considered stopping by Bar 21 for a post-dinner drink, but we decided not to chance it with the storm, and headed back to Victoria – a six-minute walk – to jump on a train back to Leeds.